Convergence Analysis of Natural Power Method and Its Applications to Control

-To the best of the authors' knowledge, there is no comprehensive feedback and observer gain design method for LTV systems.
+To the best of the authors' knowledge, there is no comprehensive synthesis of feedback and observer gains for LTV systems.
 In this paper, we apply the pole assignment method to obtain the gains instantaneously at each step.
 Specifically, at each step $k$, $L[k]$ and $F[k]$ are designed such that $A_{U[k]} - L[k] C_{U[k]} \in \mathbb{R}^{2\times 2}$ and $A_{V[k]} - B_{V[k]} F[k] \in \mathbb{R}^{2\times 2}$ have eigenvalues at $0.5$ and $0.7$.
-Figure \ref{fig:example_natural_power_method_LTV_control} shows the trajectory of $\| x[k]\|$, and Figure \ref{fig:example_natural_power_method_LTV_estimation} shows the estimation error of the observer for each $\alpha$.
+Figures \ref{fig:example_natural_power_method_LTV_control} and \ref{fig:example_natural_power_method_LTV_estimation} show the trajectory of $\| x[k]\|$ and the estimation error of the observer for each $\alpha$, respectively.
 The figures indicate that state estimation and feedback control function effectively for $\alpha =0, 0.2, 0.5$.
-However, the controller does not perform well for $\alpha = 0.9$, where the convergence rate of the natural power method is slow.
-In this case, the proposed method does not propose a suitable feedback gain.
-Further analysis, particularly on the tracking capabilities of the natural power method for slowly-varying LTV systems, is required.
+However, the controller does not perform well for $\alpha = 0.9$, where the convergence rate of the NPM is slow.
+In this case, the proposed method does not propose a suitable feedback controller.
+Further analysis, particularly on the tracking capabilities of the NPM for slowly-varying LTV systems, is required.